Lek Dukagjini Legacy

 The Princes of Dukagjini were one of the most powerful and most ancient noble families from Albania.
 Their principle is well established only towards the end of the 12th c., but its origin seems to be from a much earlier time.
 The estates of this family were wide, encompassing all territories of the north; between the then Serbia and the Adriatic Sea.

-Once the entire occupation of Albania was completed by the Turks c.1495, suddenly the name of Dukagjin dissapeared and instead, in the territories of this family, the name of Gjon Marku (John Mark) began to surface, which, as the Dukagjin they came to enjoy the same manner of loyalty and respect of the people.
-There are no known documents that shed light on this succession, but, according to reliable sources Gjon Marku would be the same Dukagjin, and to avoid retaliation by the Turks against the name, which was hated and persecuted, they decided to abolish it and replace it with the surname: Gjon Marku, hence it would be the name of Gjon Dukagjin Mark.
-The hypothesis is supported by factual evidence, and one can believe that Gjon Marku (today Gjomarkaj) derives directly from the Dukagjin.
+Once the entire occupation of Albania was completed by the Turks c.1495, suddenly the name of Dukagjini disappeared and instead, in the territories of this family, the name of Gjon Marku (John Mark) began to surface, which, as the Dukagjini, they came to enjoy the same manner of loyalty and respect of the people.
+There are no known documents that shed light on this succession, but, according to reliable sources Gjon Marku would be the same Dukagjini, and to avoid retaliation by the Turks against the name, which was hated and persecuted, they decided to abolish it and replace it with the surname: Gjon Marku, hence it would be the name of Gjon Dukagjini Mark.
+The hypothesis is supported by factual evidence, and one can believe that Gjon Marku (today Gjomarkaj) derives directly from Dukagjini.

-While Albania was being asserted by the Turks, in Mirdizia the Gjomarkajs obtained self-government and freedom of worship and pledged to help the Sultan of Constantinople in the event of war, provided that the enemies were not other Albanians; that the Mirditi would not wear Turkish uniforms nor would they fight under the command of Turkish generals; and that the general of Mirdita would always be a Gjomarkaj Prince.
-Several times the Mirditi fought for the Sultan and in every field of battle they were full of valor, standing out among other warriors to heroism and war tactics, and gaining the admiration of the Turks.
-Because several times it was their weapons which acted favorably for the Ottomans, the Sultan, in recognition of their valor, bestowed upon the Gjomarkaj the title of “Kapidan”, which reinforced the merits of the Prince to his faithful.
-On the door of Constantinople was written in a steel plate by order of the Sultan:
+While Albania was being asserted by the Turks, in Mirdita the Gjomarkajs obtained self-government and freedom of worship and pledged to help the Sultan of Constantinople in the event of war, provided that the enemies were not other Albanians; that the Mirditore would not wear Turkish uniforms nor would they fight under the command of Turkish generals; and that the general of Mirdita would always be a Gjomarkaj Prince.
+Several times the Mirditore fought for the Sultan and in every field of battle they were full of valor, standing out among other warriors to heroism and war tactics, and gaining the admiration of the Turks.
+Because on several occasions it was their weapons which acted favorably for the Ottomans, the Sultan, in recognition of their valor, bestowed upon Gjomarkaj the title of “Kapidan”, which reinforced the merits of the Prince to his faithful.
+On the door of Constantinople it was written in a steel plate, by order of the Sultan:

 “All Gjomarkaj males, generation after generation, from cradle to grave, will hold the title of Kapidan”.

-They endured imprisonment, fought in thousands of death-defying battles, preferring exile rather than submit to injustice, never dominated, never defeated, leaving in the path of history forever their names, names of heroes: Lleshi i Zi, Gjon Marku, Bibe Doda, Preng Bib Doda, Kapidan Marka Gjonj, Kapidan Gjon Marka Gjoni, Kapidan Mark Gjon Marku, Kapidan Ndue Gjon Marku, Kapidan Llesh Gjon Marku, Kapidan Dede Gjon Marku, Kapidan Nikoll Gjon Marku.
+They endured imprisonment, fought in thousands of death-defying battles, preferring exile rather than submit to injustice; never dominated, never defeated, leaving in the path of history forever their names, names of heroes: Lleshi i Zi, Gjon Marku, Bibe Doda, Preng Bib Doda, Kapidan Marka Gjonj, Kapidan Gjon Marka Gjoni, Kapidan Mark Gjon Marku, Kapidan Ndue Gjon Marku, Kapidan Llesh Gjon Marku, Kapidan Dede Gjon Marku, Kapidan Nikoll Gjon Marku.

 written by Maria Greco